 Director of the MS center at UC San Diego, Jody Corey-Bloom, found that patients using medical cannabis achieved significant relief from the pain of spasticity.

 Medical Marijuana Without the High

 Dr. Barth Wilsey conducted a study to determine whether pain relief could be achieved with marijuana without the the patient getting high.
 Wilsey found that patients with discomfort from nerve damage achieved comparable relief from pot with the psychoactive ingredients reduced or removed.
-Wilsey is embarking on a new study on the effect of cannabis on patients with spinal cord injury.
-It's being funded by a grant from the National Institutes of Health.
+Wilsey embarked on a new study on the effect of cannabis on patients with spinal cord injury. it was funded by a grant from the National Institutes of Health.

 Even after all these studies, which showed promise for the medical value of cannabis, federal agencies put most of their support behind studies concerned with marijuana abuse rather than any possible medical benefits.

 While federal authorities were cracking down on medical marijuana dispensaries in California in 2013, some researchers were wondering if any progress had been made in the quest to document the medical value of cannabis.
 Dr. Abrams has been quoted as saying "I don't think science drives the train here.
 It's a difficult environment at the current time to obtain funding."